 The following assumptions apply to the Architecture and Design work stream:

-Honeywell has an existing program executive steering committee which meets regularly to discuss program strategy, objectives, risks/issues and accomplishments
+Customer has an existing program executive steering committee which meets regularly to discuss program strategy, objectives, risks/issues and accomplishments

-Honeywell has an existing program management team which meets regularly to discuss and plan delivery of program projects, manage decisions/risk/issues, align project management teams and mange program communications
+Customer has an existing program management team which meets regularly to discuss and plan delivery of program projects, manage decisions/risk/issues, align project management teams and mange program communications

-Honeywell has opted to contract with third parties for user experience, information architecture and optimized search user experience design.
+Customer has opted to contract with third parties for user experience, information architecture and optimized search user experience design.
 The deliverables from these parties will be shared with Microsoft project resources for comment and technical design.

 Work Products and Deliverables